dreamgineer/scope/README.md

 Scope is a waybar widget that implements other widgets in TypeScript, merging them into 1 single at-a-glance widget.

 > [!WARNING]
 > This is a bad implementation of widgets.
 It is meant to be used by me only.
-Please do not roast me for not being able to figure out how to paste an ancient old CPU code from StackOverflow.
+Please do not roast me for being bad at it or using TypeScript in the first place.
 Thank you.

 ## Usage